jackm43/home-app/README.md

     - Free text box

-        - [ ] Shopping list that sends email to selected people
+        - [ ] Shopping list that sends email or something to selected people

-    - Table display with buttons to mark as complete
+    - Table display with buttons to mark as complete (Maybe this can just be a calendar or something?)

         - [ ] Last car service reminder